 • insulin therapy;

-In the treatment of type 1 diabetes, foods containing easily digestible carbohydrates (sugar, honey, sweet confectionery, sweet drinks, jam) should be excluded from the daily diet.
-It is necessary to control the consumption (count bread units) of the following products: cereals, potatoes, corn, liquid dairy products, fruits.
-Daily calorie content should be covered by 55-60% from carbohydrates, 15-20% from proteins and 20-25% from fats, while the proportion of saturated fatty acids should be no more than 10%.
+When treating type 1 diabetes, foods containing easily digestible carbohydrates (sugar, honey, sweet confectionery, sweet drinks, jam) should be excluded from the daily diet.
+It is necessary to control the consumption (count bread units) of the following products: grains, potatoes, corn, liquid dairy products, fruits.
+The daily caloric intake should be covered by 55-60% from carbohydrates, 15-20% from proteins and 20-25% from fats, while the proportion of saturated fatty acids should be no more than 10%.

-Lifelong insulin replacement therapy is the main condition for the survival of patients with type 1 diabetes and plays a crucial role in the daily management of this disease.
+Lifelong insulin replacement therapy is essential for the survival of patients with type 1 diabetes and plays a crucial role in the routine management of this disease.
 When prescribing insulin, different regimens can be used.
 Currently, it is customary to distinguish between traditional and intensified insulin therapy regimens.

-The main feature of the traditional regimen of insulin therapy is the lack of flexible adjustment of the dose of insulin administered to the level of glycemia.
+The main feature of the traditional insulin therapy regimen is the lack of flexible adjustment of the dose of administered insulin to the glycemic level.
 In this case, self-monitoring of blood glucose is usually absent.

-The results of multicenter DCCT have convincingly proved the advantage of intensified insulin therapy in compensating carbohydrate metabolism in type 1 DM.
-Intensive insulin therapy includes the following points:
+The results of multicenter DCCT convincingly proved the advantage of intensified insulin therapy in compensating carbohydrate metabolism in type 1 diabetes.
+Intensive insulin therapy includes the following:

-• basis-bolus principle of insulin therapy (multiple injections);
+• basal-bolus principle of insulin therapy (multiple injections);

-• the planned number of bread units for each meal (diet liberalization);
+• planned number of bread units for each meal (diet liberalization);

-• self-control (monitoring of blood glucose during the day).
+• self-monitoring (monitoring blood glucose throughout the day).

-Genetically engineered human insulins are the drugs of choice for the treatment of type 1 diabetes and the prevention of vascular complications.
-Porcine and human semi-synthetic insulins derived from pigs are of lower quality compared to human genetically engineered ones.
+For the treatment of type 1 diabetes and the prevention of vascular complications, genetically engineered human insulins are the drugs of choice.
+Porcine and human semi-synthetic insulins obtained from pork are of lower quality compared to human genetically engineered ones.

 Insulin therapy at this stage involves the use of insulins with different durations of action.
-To create a basic insulin level, insulins of medium duration or prolonged action are used (approximately 1 unit per hour, which is 24-26 units per day on average).
-In order to regulate the level of glycemia after meals, short-acting or ultra-short-acting insulins are used at a dose of 1-2 IU per 1 bread unit ( ).
+To create a basic insulin level, intermediate-acting or long-acting insulins are used (approximately 1 unit per hour, which is an average of 24-26 units per day).
+In order to regulate the level of glycemia after meals, short-acting or ultra-short-acting insulins are used in a dose of 1-2 units per 1 bread unit ( ).

-Ultrashort-acting insulins (Humalog, Novorapid), as well as long-acting insulins (Lantus) are analogues of insulin.
-Insulin analogs are specially synthesized polypeptides that have the biological activity of insulin and have a number of desired properties.
+Ultra-short-acting insulins (humalog, novorapid), as well as long-acting insulins (lantus) are insulin analogues.
+Insulin analogues are specially synthesized polypeptides that have the biological activity of insulin and have a number of specified properties.
 These are the most promising insulin preparations in terms of intensified insulin therapy.
-Insulin analogs humalog (lispro, Lilly) as well as novorapid (aspart, Novo Nordisk) are highly effective in regulating postprandial glycemia.
-They also reduce the risk of developing hypoglycemia between meals.
-Lantus (insulin glargine, Aventis) is produced by recombinant DNA technology using a non-pathogenic laboratory strain of Escherichia coli (K12) as a producing organism and differs from human insulin in that the asparagine amino acid from position A21 is replaced by glycine and 2 molecules of arginine are added to C - end of the B chain.
-These changes made it possible to obtain a peak-free, constant-concentration insulin action profile over 24 h/day.
+Insulin analogues Humalog (lispro, Lilly), as well as novorapid (aspart, Novo Nordisk) are highly effective in regulating postprandial glycemia.
+Their use also reduces the risk of hypoglycemia between meals.
+Lantus (insulin glargine, Aventis) is produced using recombinant DNA technology using a non-pathogenic laboratory strain of Escherichia coli (K12) as a producing organism and differs from human insulin in that the amino acid asparagine from position A21 is replaced by glycine and 2 molecules of arginine are added at C -end of the B-chain.
+These changes made it possible to obtain a peak-free, constant concentration profile of insulin action over 24 hours/day.

-Ready-made mixtures of human insulins of different action have been created, such as mixtard (30/70), insuman comb (25/75, 30/70), etc., which are stable mixtures of short-acting and extended-acting insulin in given proportions.
+Ready-made mixtures of human insulins of various actions have been created, such as Mixtard (30/70), Insuman Comb (25/75, 30/70), etc., which are stable mixtures of short- and long-acting insulin in specified proportions.

-For the administration of insulin, disposable insulin syringes are used (U-100 for administering insulin with a concentration of 100 U / ml and U-40 for insulin, with a concentration of 40 U / ml), syringe pens (Novopen, Humapen, Optipen, Bd-pen, Plivapen) and insulin pumps.
-All children and adolescents with type 1 diabetes, as well as pregnant women with diabetes, patients with impaired vision and amputation of the lower extremities due to diabetes should be provided with syringe pens.
+To administer insulin, disposable insulin syringes are used (U-100 for administering insulin with a concentration of 100 U/ml and U-40 for insulin with a concentration of 40 U/ml), syringe pens (Novopen, Humapen, Optipen, Bd-pen, Plivapen) and insulin pumps.
+All children and adolescents with type 1 diabetes, as well as pregnant women with diabetes, patients with impaired vision and lower limb amputations due to diabetes should be provided with syringe pens.

-Achieving the target values of glycemia is impossible without regular self-monitoring and correction of insulin doses.
-Patients with type 1 diabetes need to carry out self-monitoring of glycemia daily, several times a day, for which not only glucometers can be used, but also test strips for visual determination of blood sugar (Glucochrome D, Betachek, Suprima plus).
+Achieving target glycemic values is impossible without regular self-monitoring and adjustment of insulin doses.
+Patients with type 1 diabetes need to independently monitor glycemia daily, several times a day, for which not only glucometers can be used, but also test strips for visual determination of blood sugar (Glucochrome D, Betachek, Suprima Plus).

-To reduce the incidence of micro- and macrovascular complications of diabetes, it is important to achieve and maintain normal lipid metabolism and blood pressure.
+To reduce the incidence of micro- and macrovascular complications of diabetes, it is important to achieve and maintain normal levels of lipid metabolism and blood pressure.

 The target blood pressure level for type 1 diabetes in the absence of proteinuria is BP< 135/85 мм рт. ст., а при наличии протеинурии — более 1 г/сут и при хронической почечной недостаточности — АД < 125/75 мм рт. ст.

-In the coming decades, research will continue on the creation of new pharmaceutical forms of insulin and means of their administration, which will make it possible to bring replacement therapy as close as possible to the physiological nature of insulin secretion.
+In the coming decades, research will continue to create new pharmaceutical forms of insulin and means of their administration, which will make replacement therapy as close as possible to the physiological nature of insulin secretion.
 Research on islet cell transplantation is ongoing.
-However, a real alternative to allo- or xenotransplantation of cultures or "fresh" islet cells is the development of biotechnological methods: gene therapy, generation of β-cells from stem cells, differentiation of insulin-secreting cells from cells of the pancreatic ducts or pancreatic cells.
-However, insulin is still the main treatment for diabetes today.
+However, a real alternative to allo- or xenotransplantation of cultures or “fresh” islet cells is the development of biotechnological methods: gene therapy, generation of β-cells from stem cells, differentiation of insulin-secreting cells from pancreatic duct cells or pancreatic cells.
+However, today insulin still remains the main treatment for diabetes.

 I. V. Kononenko, Candidate of Medical Sciences